opendatacube/datacube-ows/docs/cfg_styling.rst

 ========================

-The "styles" list must be supplied, and must contain at least one style.
-There are several different possible style, each with a slightly different syntax, these are discussed below.
+The "styles" list must be supplied, and must contain at least one style definition.
+There are several different types of style, each with a slightly different syntax, these are discussed below.

 The "default_style" entry is optional and identifies the style that will be used by default if no style is specified in the request.
-If not supplied, it defaults to the first style in the "styles" list.
+If not supplied, it defaults to the first style definition in the "styles" list.

 E.g. Here the second style "another_style" is the default.
-If the "default_style" entry is removed from this snippet, then the first style "a_style" will be the default.
+If the "default_style" entry were removed from this snippet, then the first style "a_style" would be the default.

 ::